 Accountability is a pervasive feature of everyday life and social interaction.
-Institutionalized forms of accountability as we find them in politics, the economy, science, the legal field and in civic society are rooted in and build upon mundane everyday processes in which people hold themselves and others accountable for what we do and how we do it.
-At the institutional level accountability systems "provide for the explicit stating and framing of distributional issues related to the design, development, and social appropriation of scientific and technological resources," as an interim report from Work Package Three explains (Neyland, Nunes et al. 2007).
-Yet, as these authors point out, accountability systems normally make some things and processes visible but other aspects invisible.
-The introduction of supposedly better forms of accountability like 'performance indicators' may also produce 'perverse' effects in which the lofty goals to be achieved are replaced by a focus on producing the right statistics.
+Institutionalized forms of accountability as they are found in politics, the economy, science, the legal field and in civic society are rooted in and build upon mundane everyday processes in which people hold themselves and others accountable for what they do and how they do it.
+At the institutional level accountability systems "provide for the explicit stating and framing of distributional issues related to the design, development, and social appropriation of scientific and technological resources" (Neyland, Nunes et al. 2007).
+Yet accountability systems normally make some things and processes visible but other aspects invisible.
+"The introduction of supposedly better forms of accountability like "performance indicators" may also produce "perverse" effects in which the lofty goals to be achieved are replaced by a focus on producing the right statistics."

 Accountability systems attuned to the needs of the disadvantaged are a prerequisite for reorienting scientific governance towards greater social inclusion in building S&T priorities and in distributing its products.
 They are the means by which the potential distributional consequences of science and policy and practices can be recognised and assessed - and potentially incorporated - by formal elements of the political system.
-As global interdependencies become stronger and local and national forms of government or 'governance' become intertwined with trans-national governance, systems of accountability also change.
-Locally situated forms of accountability become linked to trans-national accountability systems and associated issues and this leads to the
+As global interdependencies become stronger and local and national forms of government or "governance" become intertwined with trans-national governance, systems of accountability also change.
+Locally situated forms of accountability become linked to and mingled with trans-national accountability systems.
+The boundary between alternative accountability systems and those of conventional policy and

-8 Science and technology studies emerged as a distinct field of academic and policy research in the 1970s.
+4 Science and technology studies emerged as a distinct field of academic and policy research in the 1970s.
 It combines deep philosophical and sociological analyses of the role of various forms of knowledge and technology in social life with policy oriented studies on how to harness various forms of knowledge and specifically science and modern technology to enhance economic performance, innovation and sustainable and inclusive social change.
-For an overview see mingling of various forms of accountability.
-The boundary between alternative accountability systems and those of conventional policy and practice is therefore an important site for the analysis of scientific governance, and one in which any reconfiguring of interests will take place (Neyland, Nunes et al. 2007).
+For an overview see practice is therefore an important site for the analysis of scientific governance, and one in which any reconfiguring of interests will take place (Neyland, Nunes et al. 2007).